Child Poverty by Ethnic Group

 Hughes diagram showing the absolute numbers of black and white children living in poverty.

-The proportion of people living in poverty is roughly two times higher in the Black ethnic group.
+The total number of White children living in poverty is roughly seven times higher than Black children.

 Hughes diagram showing the relative numbers of black and white children living in poverty.